elementor/elementor-developers-docs/src/addons/plugin-header.md

  */
 ```

-To prevent compatibility problems between different versions of Elementor and other addons, Elementor introduced the "Compatibility Tag" mechanism that notifies users about addons that are not compatible to their currently-installed version of Elementor.
-This will make the relationship between Elementor and other addons more transparent, and will make it easier to debug issues if any arise.
+Elementor has a compatibility tag to prevent compatibility problems between addons and different versions of Elementor.
+The compatibility tag  notifies users if addons are incompatible with the user's version of Elementor.
+This increases transparency between Elementor and its addons.
+It also makes debugging easier.